 Over the years, we’ve built an elite team of hand-picked producers, cinematographers, editors and motion graphic designers.
 They’re some of the best, brightest and most in-demand talent in the NY film community.

-Chris Casey is an associate producer, shooter, editor, and motion graphics animator at Transient Pictures.
+Chris Casey is a producer and director at Transient Pictures.
 His documentary work has championed education and political engagement, working with NBC Universal, Comcast, and OurTime.org.
-He is also a writer, producer, and director of short narrative films, experimental videos, and web series.
-Before joining Transient, Chris founded and directed of the Westport Youth Film Festival, the first international film festival for high school student filmmakers.
+He is also a writer, producer, and director of narrative films, videos and web content.
+Before joining Transient, Chris founded and directed the Westport Youth Film Festival, the first international film festival for high school student filmmakers.
+He graduated from NYU's Tisch School of the Arts with a degree in film and television production.

 Award-winning filmmaker/photographer Nicholas Weissman, has led projects from commercial rebranding to time-sensitive feature video pieces for major print and network news outlets.
 Clients have included Sony Pictures, National Geographic Channel, Time Magazine, HBO, New Yorker, Nike, Intel, Microsoft, and many others.
 Nick is currently producing School of Last Resort with us.